Muzammal-Naseer/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I received my Ph.D. degree from Australian National University, Australia in 2020.
-My thesis was to "Analysing & Improving Neural Network’s Robustness against Adversarial Perturbations“.
+My thesis was to "Analyse & Improve Neural Network’s Robustness against Adversarial Perturbations“.
 I am a researcher in the Computer Vision Lab at MBZUAI, UAE.

 Currently, I am foucused on improving **Adversarial Attacks and Defense** methods, **Attention based Modeling**, and **Out of Distribution Generalization**.
 My research includes applications to classfication, segmenation, object detection and visual tracking.